mozilla/inclusion/evaluation_tools/governance-basic.md

 - [ ] We have a Code of Conduct ("CoC").
 - [ ] Our Code of Conduct is visible from our main project page and/or repository root and linked from all communication channels.
-- [ ] It is clearly stated in the COC how to report behaviors at that are illegal or make individuals/groups feel unsafe, unwelcome or uncomfortable .
+- [ ] It is clearly stated in the COC how to report behaviors at that are illegal or make individuals/groups feel unsafe, unwelcome or uncomfortable.
-- [ ] It is clear to whom that report will go
+- [ ] It is clear to whom that report will go.
 - [ ] We have a process for responding-to reports that ensures reporter, reported and all others impacted are regularly updated.

 ## Leadership